ioccc-src/winner/2019/karns/README.md

 ## Judges' comments:

 If you typically get lost in mazes, watching this program run might -- or might not, YMMV -- teach you how to find your way in a maze.
 The algorithm is well-known but the drawing is amazing!

 Before running, make sure that your terminal can accommodate the whole file.
 Before running "make test", make it about 120x40 to be safe, ensuring that you see the @ sign as well as the exclamation mark.

 ...Oh, and the first M in YMMV stands for "mazing".

 A puzzle for the reader: Can you change the program to consider a diagonal movement as one step?

 ## Author's comments:

-### The Program
+### The Program:

 This program is pretty simple!
 It performs a breadth first search on the specified graph.
 The graph can be any ascii text file  that has an 'at' character, which is going to be the starting location, and a '!' character which will be the destination.